heavyblotto/memorativa/docs/1. introduction/memorativa-1-3-perceptual-encoding.md

 - By repurposing mythological structures as topological markers in AI vector space, Memorativa demonstrates conceptual integrity without requiring metaphysical commitment, making it accessible to both humans and machines [4]

-- This approach enables both human users to visualize and extend conceptual thinking and machines to more efficiently infer and conceptualize input, creating a bidirectional interface between human cognition and machine computation [Section 2.1]
+- This approach enables both human users to visualize and extend conceptual thinking and machines to more efficiently infer and conceptualize input, creating a bidirectional interface between human cognition and machine computation

 ## Key Math